 “The bar is just higher with pregnant women because of the developing fetus being particularly vulnerable,” said Barbara Mintzes, Ph.D., an assistant professor in the School of Population and Public Health at the University of British Columbia.
 “As a blanket idea, it’s a bad idea.”

 “Certainly there are treatments where it would make sense—where there is clear evidence that the condition needs drug treatment and the drug treatment can make a difference to the health of the mother and child,” Mintzes added.
 In those situations, a randomized controlled trial could be the answer.

 However, because the health of both the mother and the fetus is at stake, the benefit of inclusion in the trial must outweigh the risks, ideally by a wide margin.
 The uterine environment is highly susceptible to change, and any disruption could have unknown effects.

-In a meta-analysis of antidepressant clinical trials, researchers from the McGill Journal of Medicine reported, “for most patients, the difference between drug and placebo was not clinically significant.”
+In a meta-analysis of antidepressant clinical trials, researchers from the reported, “for most patients, the difference between drug and placebo was not clinically significant.”
 However, women are sometimes encouraged to stay on anti-depressants during pregnancy, or feel the need to keep taking them, Mintzes says.
 In this case, the benefits of the medication may not be worth the risk of side effects.

 “Pregnancy is a natural state that has been ignored by the pharmaceutical industry for too long,” write the authors of the DTB editorial.
 The question is whether, as the editorial authors seem to suggest, it is time to treat pregnant women as a routine subgroup in clinical trials.
 Mintzes says this recommendation does not take into account the unique risks involved in pregnancy.